alexdon256/CinemaSearch/README.md

 sudo ./deploy.sh set-domain movies.example.com
 ```

-This configures Nginx to route the domain to your application's 10 worker processes (app name is auto-detected).
+This configures Nginx to route the domain to your application's 20 worker processes (app name is auto-detected or can be specified).

 ### Install SSL Certificate